What is Hypnotherapy Used For

 Dementia is a severe condition where one suffers from multiple underlying illnesses and brain impairment.
 Some of the common diseases that cause dementia are Alzheimer, Parkinson's disease and vascular dementia.
 There is a tendency of being forgetful, sluggishness in performing usual routine tasks and low social interactions.

-Dementia is an irreversible illness, but hypnosis therapy can help to slow the process.
 Patients who undergo hypnotherapy show improvements in concentration span, short- term memory and social skills.
 The therapy sessions boost focus and concentrations in patients.

 ix.
 Treat Skin Diseases